 Using 'AND' to Narrow Your Search

 Once you have found useful and relevant reading material, you’ll want to make a record of it so it can be found easily.
-There are many ways to do this, the most basic is to use the E-Shelf function within Primo.
+There are many ways to do this, the most basic is to use the Pin function within Primo.
 This lets you store and organise records to books and articles you find so you can quickly find them later.
 To do so, make sure you are signed-in to Primo.
-When you find a useful book or article, click the small next to the title, so it turns orange.

-When you click the link to your e-shelf (in the top-right corner), you will be able to see all of the items you have starred.
+When you click the link to your Saved Items (in the top-right corner), you will be able to see all of the items you have starred.
 From here you can organise these records into folders, or keep notes to organise your research.